 Our executive bonus plan is intended to provide a significant portion of our executive officers' potential compensation.
-It is designed to help ensure that our executive officers are focused on our near-term performance and on working together to achieve key corporate objectives.
+In contrast to the longer term incentives of equity incentive awards, our bonus program is designed to ensure that our executive officers are focused on our near-term performance and on working together to achieve key identified corporate objectives, typically weighted toward financial objectives, during the applicable fiscal year.